Student Loan Forgiveness Eligibility Calculator

 Income-driven plans use a formula that subtracts 150% of the poverty guideline for your family size from your adjusted gross income (AGI).
 A percentage—often 10%—of that amount becomes your annual payment cap.
 Dividing by twelve yields the monthly payment.
 In MathML form:

-Here I is income, F represents the poverty guideline, R is the percentage rate (such as 10%), and c converts to a decimal.
+Here I is income, F represents the poverty guideline, R is the percentage rate, and c converts the percent to a decimal.
 The poverty guideline rises with family size.
-Our calculator approximates it as 12000×F.
+Our calculator approximates it as 12000×F for a quick estimate.

 Tax Implications of Forgiveness